 You may be able to take enjoyable walks just by stepping outside your front door.
 If you need transport to reach a walking area, do some research to find the cheapest way to travel.
 Bus fares are cheapest on the weekend where I live, for example.
-In addition, you may be able to purchase fare saver tickets.
+In addition, you may be able to purchase fare-saver tickets or passes.
 These are less expensive than cash fares.

 All you need is paper and a pen or pencil and you’re ready to write stories, poems, essays, plays, and books.
 If you have trouble thinking of writing topics, try brainstorming activities, write a story based on a picture in a newspaper or magazine, or go for a walk and write about what you see.

 Keeping a diary or a journal is a fun way to begin writing.
 The diary could be a general one describing your day or it could be one about a specific topic.
 For example, you could: